Triple Goddess: A Legacy of Magic, Mystery, and Misunderstanding

 She is praised only when she conforms to impossible expectations — nurturing without needs, giving without asking, serving without being seen.

-The Crone is misunderstood.
+The Crone is misunderstood:

 Her wisdom is feared because it cannot be controlled.

-Her freedom is distorted into loneliness, her insight mistaken for madness.
+Her freedom is distorted into loneliness and isolation.

-She is painted as irrelevant or dangerous — when in truth, she holds the map back to ourselves.
+She is painted as irrelevant or dangerous — when in truth, her insight mistaken for madness.

 Why Reclaiming the Triple Goddess Matters (Now More Than Ever)

-In such a world, the old rhythms — the sacred turning of life through wonder, creation, surrender, and renewal — are not just forgotten.
-They are actively suppressed.
+We are living in a world out of rhythm: a world that exalts the rise but fears the fall, that demands blooming out of season, that expects production without rest, and that worships endless youth.
+In such a world, the old rhythms — the sacred turning of life through wonder, creation, surrender, and renewal — are not just forgotten—they are actively suppressed.

-It’s about restoring what was always ours:
+Reclaiming the Triple Goddess— Maiden, Mother, and Crone — is about restoring what was always ours:

 — The right to wonder.